craftsmancoding/pagination/README.md

 # Pagination

 A simple pagination library for the common folks: this generates links for flipping through pages of records.
-A hot new feature: DOCUMENTATION!
-Although other libraries may have vastly superior and amazing features, this library features actual documentation with real examples and explanations.
-If you are a super genius who grok's source-code with one glance, then you have many other packages to choose from, but this is for the rest of you.
+Now includes DOCUMENTATION!
+Although other libraries may have vastly superior features, this humble library attempts to make due with examples and explanations.
+If you are a super genius who grok's source-code with one glance, then you have many other packages to choose from.

-We folks here believe in the simple practice of demonstrating how to use what we've written.

 ## Overview